gvwilson/sensibleadventures/cloudherd/new.md

 brushing aside protests about goofs that needed to be milked or spiderwebs that needed to be dried and carded.

-It was just a precaution, Sergeant Dorbu said, first to a stonefaced Indy, then to an irate Grappa Gas, and then finally to the small crowd that Colonel Bonzon finally agreed could gather in the square.
+It was just a precaution, Sergeant Dorbu said, first to a stone-faced Indy, then to an irate Grappa Gas, and then finally to the small crowd that Colonel Bonzon finally agreed could gather in the square.
 "But just one person from each household," the sergeant had added